DINING AND FOOD

-In order to enjoy all the fun stuff you do need to eat.
-The well stocked supermarket chains, all promote high quality local and international food to cater to everyone's tastes, dietary and religious needs.
-The farmers’ market give you enough choices of the freshest produce, all locally grown with organic options.
-Visit the Farmers Market in Camana Bay on a Wednesday and the Farmers’ market next to the cricket field the remainder of the week.
-Local meat, and locally caught fish is a real treasure and can be bought at Hog Sty Bay and all three of the supermarkets.
+There are 3 well-stocked supermarket chains in Cayman, all promoting high quality local and imported international foods to cater to everyone's tastes, dietary and religious needs.
+The farmers market offers you a wide array of the freshest produce, all locally grown and raised, and without intensive farming practices, much of it can be considered organic.
+Visit the Camana Bay farmers market on a Wednesday, or the Farmers Market next to the cricket field the remainder of the week.
+Local free-range meat and locally caught fish is a real treasure and can be bought at Hog Sty Bay and all three of the supermarkets.

-Fortunately the Cayman Islands is also a well established foodie capital with a superb blend of Caribbean and international cuisine.
-Grand Cayman hosts the annual Cayman Cook-Off, attracting world famous chefs, food critics and restaurateurs and involving local restaurants and their chefs.
+Fortunately, the Cayman Islands is also a well-established foodie capital with a superb blend of Caribbean and international cuisine.
+Grand Cayman hosts the annual Cayman Cook-Off spearheaded by the late Anthony Bourdain and Michelin Star chef Eric Ripert, attracting other world-famous chefs, sommeliers, food critics and restaurateurs as well as involving local restaurants and their chefs.
 The standards of cuisine are forever rising, and so does the choice of dining options.
-Cayman offers everything from fish, to steak, even vegan restaurants, bistro's, pubs cafes, fine dining and jerk stands to satisfy everyone's appetite.
+Cayman offers everything from fish, to steak, even vegan restaurants, bistro's, pubs, cafes, fine dining and jerk stand's to satisfy everyone's appetite.

 Rest assured, you will not be going hungry or thirsty!

-Representing the diverse population in Cayman there are a vast array of clubs and leagues in most team and individual sports, such as football, American football, rugby, Gaelic football, baseball, basketball, tennis, squash and badminton, These are largely played at Camana bay, South Sound rugby, tennis and squash clubs and the Field of Dreams.
+To mirror the diverse population in Cayman there are a myriad of clubs and leagues in most team and individual sports, such as football, golf, cricket, American football, rugby, Gaelic football, baseball, basketball, tennis, squash and badminton, These are largely played at Camana Bay, South Sound Rugby, Tennis and Squash clubs and the Field of Dreams.

-Obviously water sports are very popular whether it be above, on or under the water.
-Cayman is famed for its fantastic diving spots, but beautiful marine life can be easily enjoyed by snorkeling.
-Along with the other traditional wake boarding and water skiing, kite boarding, paddle boarding and surfing are fast growing favourites in Cayman.
+Clearly, water sports are very popular whether it be above, on or under the water.
+Cayman is famed for its fantastic diving spots, but beautiful marine life can be easily enjoyed by snorkelling.
+Along with the other traditional wakeboarding and water skiing, kiteboarding, SUP and surfing are fast-growing favourites in Cayman.

 The beach never fails if you can't decide what you would like to do and in Cayman its never more than a few minutes away for you to relax and enjoy.